Ah, Christmas. It is the time for loving and giving and cooking and cleaning and dusting and tidying and doing another laundry…

 You will be staying in Gigha Hotel, known for its amazing sea views, friendly staff and award-winning cuisine.

-You have three festive dates to choose from, each based on two people sharing a standard twin or double room.
+You have two festive dates to choose from, each based on two people sharing a standard twin or double room.

-Option one is for a three night Christmas B&B stay from 24th to 26th December, including a three course Christmas lunch and evening buffet on the 25th.
+Option one is for a three night Christmas B&B stay from 24th to 26th December, including a Christmas dinner on the 25th.

-Option three is for a three night New Year B&B stay from 31st December to 2nd January, including evening buffet on the 31st, and New Year’s Day late breakfast from 9am to 11am then New Year’s Day four course late lunch with traditional steak pie.
+Option two is for a three night New Year B&B stay from 31st December to 2nd January, including a Hogmanay dinner and Chinese buffet after the bells.

 Bring along children and pets